Last Updated on April 29, 2021

 While MerleFest typically happens near the end of spring (2021 will be different), this is something you should know about regardless of when you visit.
 The annual family-friendly music festival has brought big names like Willie Nelson, Dolly Parton, Tyler Childers, and North Carolina’s The Avett Brothers to the area.

-Even if you aren’t in town for MerleFest, there are many more things to do while in town.
+Even if you aren’t in town for MerleFest, there are many more things to do while in the area.

 For those traveling as a family, there are so many great kid-friendly things to do including visiting Battleship North Carolina, the Wilmington Railroad Museum, and the North Carolina Aquarium at Fort Fisher.